nicolashahn/nicolashahn.github.io/about.md

 **Nicolas Hahn** has been an artist, photographer, animator, designer, NLP researcher, infrastructure engineer, web developer, and a [Recurser.](https://recurse.com) He currently lives in Brooklyn, NY.
+He currently works for [Percolate](https://percolate.com) as a backend engineer, working mainly in Python and Go.
 You can find out more about what he's done in the links below.

 [Email](mailto:nicolas@stonespring.org) /
 [Resume]({{site.url}}/files/NicolasHahnResume.pdf) /